 His work is influenced by childhood memories, current events, and punk rock.
 Although he once denied that only punk was the music to influence his art.

 It is a big mistake to connect my art to punk alone.
 I like folk music.
 My work is always linked to recognizable punk album covers, but folk music record covers are really important.
 There was no museum where I grew up so my exposure to art came from the album covers.

 Since the Japanese pop movement in the 1990s, Yoshitomo Nara has received international acclaim with his distinct figurative style.
 His drawings, paintings and sculptures art in the permanent collections at MoMA, New York, CAC Malaga, the Queensland Art Gallery, Australia.
-His largest sculpture, a 27’ high concrete dog, is permanently installed at the Aomori Art Museum, Japan.
+His largest sculpture, a 27’ tall concrete dog, is permanently installed at the Aomori Art Museum, Japan.

 Yoshimoto Nara’s dogs evoke a myriad of emotions in the audience, including joy, anxiety, fear, insecurity, hope, playfulness, and confidence.
 His figures seem to exist in only a dream-like state where reality becomes what you make of it.
 His mixture of vulnerability, rebellion and hopefulness within his artworks connects intimately with people worldwide.

 Throughout his career, he has incited a deep sense of childhood memory and the allure of youth while concurrently leaving a relentless reminder of the fundamental issues and problems of adulthood.
 This figure symbolizes a defiant spirit associated with youthful hopefulness and belief that we have what it takes to change the world.